alihijazy/Predictive-Model-for-Early-Adoption-of-Pets-within-the-First-Month-on-Petfinder/.ipynb_checkpoints/Readme-checkpoint.md

 5. **Feature Importance Evaluation:** I picked the best model of the 4, which is the tuned Decision tree, and checked the feature importance.

-6. **Refined Model with Selected Features:** I piched the top 10 features from the tuned Decision tree model and trained a refined model with only these 10 features. the results were very similar to those of the tuned model, using only 10 columns instead of 24.
+6. **Refined Model with Selected Features:** I picked the top 10 features from the tuned Decision tree model and trained a refined model with only these 10 features. the results were very similar to those of the tuned model, using only 10 columns instead of 24.
 This might not make a big difference on the processing time for this model, but for a bigger data it will save a lot of processing power and time.

 ### Evaluation Metric: